Kitchen Safety Tips

 Kitchen Safety Tips for Cooking and Keeping Bacteria at Bay

 E. coli, hepatitis A, and salmonella - the most common food contaminants - can find their way onto a sponge or dishcloth.
-You, in turn, can then spread the bacteria all over your kitchen unless you make an effort to stop them.
+You, in turn, can then spread the bacteria all over your kitchen unless you try to stop them.

 If your kitchen counter comes in contact with even a drop of juice from uncooked meat, poultry, or fish, clean up the area with hot, soapy water and paper towels - not the sponge you use daily.

-Keep all kitchen surfaces dry; bacteria survive no more than a few hours when moisture is eliminated.
-Even your kitchen sponges and dishcloths - the very items that are supposed to help you get rid of lurking germs - can be part of the problem unless you clean them regularly.
+Keep all kitchen surfaces dry; bacteria survive no more than a few hours without moisture.
+Even your kitchen sponges and dishcloths—the items that are supposed to help you eliminate lurking germs—can be part of the problem unless you clean them regularly.

 Kitchen Safety Tips for Cooking and Food Handling